maheump/Emergence/Ideal observer/README.md

 * ```Emergence_IO_Markov``` estimates the frequency of first-order transitions (A|A, A|B, B|A, and B|B).
 * ```Emergence_IO_Chain``` estimates the frequency of transitions of any order.
 * ```Emergence_IO_Tree``` detects repetition of pattern of any length up to a given limit.
+They all return the marginal likelihood of the sequence and the probability that the next observation will be an A.

 The full Bayesian ideal observer of the task is implemented in  ```Emergence_IO_FullIO``` and considers there might be a change point in the sequence separating a fully-stochastic part from a regular part that can be described using one of the previous observers.

-Toy examples scripts are available for each of there observers.
+Toy examples scripts are available for each of these observers.

 ## Full Bayesian ideal observer of the task